Montclair School Vote

 If Q1 Passes:

-The 2024-2025 deficit is covered by a one-time tax increase, and the loan that was already taken out is paid back in full.
+The 2024-2025 deficit is covered by a one-time tax increase, and the state aid advance that was already taken out is paid back in full.

 If Q1 Fails:

-The district keeps the already existing 10-year $12.6M loan from the state.
+The district keeps the already existing 10-year $12.6M state aid advance.
 This also triggers the mandatory appointment of a state monitor.

 If Q2 Passes:

-The district can avoid the most severe cuts to staff and programs for 2025-2026.
-A forensic audit will be conducted.
-The district will have an additional $7.6M in funding for future years.
+The district can fully fund the spring semester of the 2025-2026 school year.
+The district will have an additional $5M in funding for future years.

 If Q2 Fails: